openstack/magnum/doc/source/user/index.rst

   If specified, container images will be stored in a cinder volume of the specified size in GB.
 Each cluster node will have a volume attached of the above size.
 If not specified, images will be stored in the compute instance's local disk.
-For the 'devicemapper' storage driver, the minimum value is 3GB.
-For the 'overlay' storage driver, the minimum value is 1GB.
+For the 'devicemapper' storage driver, must specify volume and the minimum value is 3GB.
+For the 'overlay' and 'overlay2' storage driver, the minimum value is 1GB or None(no volume).
   This value can be overridden at cluster creation.

 --docker-storage-driver \<docker-storage-driver\>